 - Va’ad work: Each participant will be placed in a small group that will function as a place for processing the day’s learnings and experiences.
 These groups will allow for greater intimacy than is possible in the full group.
 Participants can also use the va’ad as a sounding board to work through issues in their practice.

-- Avi Fertig, Associate Dean of The Mussar Institute and author of Bridging the Gap: Clarifying the Eternal Foundations of Mussar and Emunah for Today and Stairway to the Sky.
+Avi Fertig is the Associate Dean of The Mussar Institute and author of Bridging the Gap: Clarifying the Eternal Foundations of Mussar and Emunah for Today and Stairway to the Sky.
 Avi received his smichafrom Rabbi Zalman Nechemia Goldberg, Chief Justice of the Rabbinic High Court of Jerusalem.
 He resides in Israel where he also teaches at a traditional Yeshiva.

 What your colleagues say about Mussar study through The Mussar Institute